shah-in-boots/notes/permanent/ECG-prediction-of-TTN-variants.md

 As such, this may be a more expanded study that can be validated in the UK Biobank (or alternative).

 - *null* types, or *wild-types* patients will have __no__ monogenic contributors to atrial fibrillation
+	- No known genetic contributors (excluding any patient with non-benign VUS in any above genes $\pm$ SNPs associated with polygenic risk for AF)
-- *mutant-types* will have deleterious variants in known monogenic contributors, such as *TTN* or *LMNA* variants
+- *mutant-types* will have deleterious variants in known monogenic contributors, with specific monogenic-types being broken down into subtypes by "type" of mutation (e.g. sarcomeric versus ion-channel)
+	- Sarcomeric/structural variants (e.g. *TTN*, *PITX2*, *LMNA*, *NUP155*, *GJA1/5*)
+	- Ionic channel variants (e.g. *KCNE1-5*, *KCNQ1*, *SCN5A*)

+There are currently known associations of ECG intervals and monogenic arrhythmia susceptibility genes, done by @Choi2021.